Five-Minute Rule 40 Years Later: A First-Principles Revisit for Modern Memory Hierarchy: Calibrated Economic Model (RQ1)

 The break-even interval \( \tau_{\text{break-even}} \) is the access interval at which the memory rent equals the cost saved by avoiding repeated I/O operations.
 Solving \( \$_{\text{rent}} = \$_{\text{saving}} \) yields:

+We note that the numerator has units of \$/IO, while the denominator represents \$/MB amortized over capacity, so $\tau_{\text{break-even}}$ has units of time, as expected.
 This calibrated formulation preserves Gray's intuition: balance the DRAM ``rent'' against the cost of serving accesses from storage.
 It (i) explicitly charges I/O-induced host resources, and (ii) replaces datasheet peaks with SSD performance and cost derived from device behavior.
 Thus, it offers a more accurate economic criterion for deciding when DRAM caching is justified.
 In this model, \(IOPS_{\text{SSD}}\) and \(\$_{\text{SSD}}\) are parameters rather than constants; Section~\ref{sec:devicemodeling} derives them from first principles using a device-level SSD model.